gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 For example, it is possible to have a longer second toe, but it has so much range of motion that it comfortably makes your feet fit into a very pointy toe box with the point at your big toe.

 If in doubt, always try shoes on and see how they feel.
-But it is useful to keep in mind that mismatching toes and toe box can leave empty space in front of some toes or push too painfully against others.
+But it is useful to keep in mind that mismatching the shape of your toes and the shoe’s toe box can leave empty space in front of some toes or push too painfully against others.
 Both of these should be avoided, especially the latter.

 ## Anatomy of a Climbing Shoe